lidefi87/rimrep-training/CoTS_training_Jan2024/README.md

 Example notebooks for this workshop were developed in `R` because it is the most widely used programming language within the CoTS team.
 However, the DMS can also be accessed using `Python`, you can see some examples in [this repository](https://github.com/aodn/rimrep-examples/tree/main/Python_based_scripts).
 Before running these `R` notebooks, make sure you have installed all libraries used in this workshop.

-To keep the DMS secure, we provide DMS users with tokens that last xxx hours.
+To keep the DMS secure, we provide DMS users with tokens that last one hour.
 While tokens are current, users are able to access any public datasets in the DMS, as well as any non-public dataset for which they have been granted permission.
 Tokens should be treated similar to passwords and they should not be shared.

 To ensure you do not accidentally share a token within a script, we recommend that you create an environmental variable in `R` called `RIMREP_DMS_TOKEN` to store your token.
 You can create this environmental variable as follows: